 - 4.1.
 The banking sector continues to show signs of instability alongside the wider economy.
 Exposure to individual institutions will be diversified by counterparty and also through the use of Money Market Funds (where appropriate) in which the underlying investments are very highly spread and also very liquid.
 This is in keeping with the OPCC's stated aim of protecting the principal (cash) amount. - 4.2.
 Funds are placed with institutions based on (a) available headroom and (b) rate of return this is a daily decision-making process.
 A balance is struck between the desired level of return and the need to provide liquid funds to meet the OPCC's obligations i.e. supplier payments, payroll costs and tax liabilities. - 4.3.
 Continued monitoring of institutions' credit ratings and other credit metrics takes place and is reported to Strategic Assurance Board throughout the year via the "Treasury Management Performance" report. - 4.4.
-The Bank of England has now raised rates to 0.75% and the PCC's Adviser Arlingclose is forecasting that the Bank Rate will remain at 0.75% until the end of 2022.
-Future policy rate increases are not, however, guaranteed and a lot hinges on the economy's strength and the inflation outlook after the country's potential withdrawal from the EU. - 4.5.
-On this basis the investment income budget Rate has been set at £150,000 for 2020/21.
+The Bank of England has reduced the bank rate to 0.1% and the PCC's Adviser Arlingclose is forecasting that the Bank Rate will remain at 0.1% until the end of 2023.
+Future policy rate increases are not, however, guaranteed and a lot hinges on the economy's strength and the inflation outlook after the country's potential withdrawal from the EU and recovery from the Pandemic. - 4.5.
+On this basis the investment income budget Rate has been set at £10,000 for 2021/22.

-Financial Interest Income Comments
+Financial Year Interest Income Comments

-Year

 2016/17 £0.07m Actual

 2017/18 £0.05m Actual

 2018/19 £0.10m Actual

+2019/20 £0.15m Actual

-2019/20 £0.13m Forecast
+2020/21 £0.01m Forecast

-2020/21 £0.15m Budget
+2021/22 £0.01m Budget

 4.6.
-Given the continued uncertainty in the economy an ongoing review of the Treasury Management Strategy will be undertaken during 2020/21 to review whether there are other investment options available.
+Given the continued uncertainty in the economy an ongoing review of the Treasury Management Strategy will be undertaken during 2021/22 to review whether there are other investment options available.